We already covered the first great "weaning" I had to do with benzos (Xanax, Ativan, Valium) at our CBD for benzo withdrawal article.

 More accurately, I suddenly didn't want to live any longer.

-It seems to be the go-to remedy for women entering a rough perimenopause like I did.
+It seems to be the go-to remedy for women entering a rough perimenopause as I did.

 According to the doctor, it takes a few weeks to start working (not true...see CBD and SSRI's to learn how they initially increase anxiety/depression).